 Distract yourself with a puzzle, calling a friend, knitting, watching a movie or any other activity

 Talk to someone!
-Being open with how you feel and the discomfort you are experiencing is important as sometimes you might need to hear a rational voice when the eating disorder voice is loud
+This could be a friend, family member or recovery community.
+Being open with how you feel and the discomfort you are experiencing is important as sometimes you might need to hear a rational voice when the eating disorder voice is loud.

 Avoid lying flat for at least 30-60 minutes after a meal.
 Let gravity help move things along